Capacity: 50,411 (all seated)

-Kit Manufacturer: Puma
+Kit Manufacturer: Hummel

 Home Kit: Blue, Red & White

-Third Kit: Black with Blue Trim
+Third Kit: Orange and Blue

 Ibrox Stadium was mostly re-developed in the late 1970's and early 1980's with three new stands being constructed.
 Only the Main Stand (which was originally built in 1929) at one side of the pitch remains of the old Ibrox.
 This stand has also been refurbished and in 1994 a third tier was added to it.
 The impressive red brick facade of this stand was left intact (it is a listed building), which means that the ground has a great blend of modern facilities, whilst still retaining its historic character.
 The stand was renamed the Bill Struth Main Stand in 2006 after one of the Club's most successful managers.
 The three relatively new stands are all good sized two tiered stands and either side of the Govan Stand, the corners have been filled, with seating in the lower tier and large video screens in the upper tier.
 Even though the Main Stand is larger than the other stands, the ground looks well balanced as the roof of this stand comes down to the same height of the others.
 The corners to either side of this stand are partly open, being filled with stairwells.
 There are also a couple of small electric scoreboards at either end of the ground.
 Outside the stadium is a statue of former player, manager and director, John Greig.